tconklin63/verify_investor_app/README.md

 ### Implementation Details
 * User sign up and authentication is done via the devise gem.
 * To get around Heroku's temporary file storage, file data is stored in the database in the uploaded_files table.
 This table contains a filename field and a binary field to store the actual data.
-(This is something I had previous solved for my persional projects running on Heroku)
+(This is something I had previous solved for my personal projects running on Heroku)
 * Each user will only see their own files.
 * I used Twitter Bootstrap to quickly get a basic UI up and running.
 * PDFs appear in a new browser tab when clicking on the filename, which then allows downloading.